huangginny/huangginny.github.io/README.md

 Next steps:

-1. The "Personal" field will let us play a game (either answering questions about me or play Minesweeper)
+- Project field would be divided into three parts: Java, Web and Mobile
-2. Project field would be divided into three parts: Java, Web and Mobile (Stacked nav-pills?)
+- Make it a blog... probably.

 This page is always underconstruction.